Mohammed-ABR/portfolio/planning/development-strategy.md

 ## Navigation Bar

-• **HTML**: • Add a header with nav and a tags for links. • **CSS**: • Style with flexbox, adjust padding, and ensure responsiveness.
+• **HTML**: • Add a header with nav and a tags for links. • **CSS**: • Style with flex-box, adjust padding, and ensure responsiveness.

 ## Showcase Section